gogoend/anikyu/README.md

 duration - The duration of tween animation stage.
 Default is *2000*.

 easeType - The ease function which the tween animation stage use.
 Default is *'quadraticInOut'*.
-Other possible value you can visit <https://echarts.apache.org/examples/zh/editor.html?c=line-easing>.
+For other possible values, you can visit <https://echarts.apache.org/examples/zh/editor.html?c=line-easing>.

 callback - The Function to be called after the tween animation stage finished.